lohithabhethalam/OlympicHistory-Mapreduce/README.md

 - Veracity: Data is very clear.
 They are no unnecessary columns and the data was collected from www.sports-reference.com (Links to an external site.) and it seems to be trustworthy.
 - Value: Using this data source we can evaluate 120 years of Olympic history data including their gender, their year of participation, season, year and all the other information.
 ## Big Data Questions
-one question per developer. list one question for each responsible party (make sure you can answer the question using MapReduce)
 - For each year, I'll calculate the count of male people who participated in Olympic games.
 (Lohitha Bhethalam)
 - For each country, Find the total number of participants.
 (Poojitha Singam)
 - For each year, Find the average age of players participated in Olympic games.
 (Divyaharshini Bheemireddy)